drpatrik/combatris/README.md

 - [X] Add possibility to have different UI components based on campaign
 - [X] Allow user to change game settings (level, etc) in UI
 - [X] Auto discovery of broadcast address (e.g. 192.168.1.255)
+- [ ] Refactor out Joystick code into a more reusable component
 - [ ] Display Winner / Position on game-over splash screen
 - [ ] Add support for TCP/IP so we allow play over internet
 - [ ] Sound